japhir/visualise-orbitN/README.md

 # visualise orbitN output in Blender

-orbitN is a symplectic integrator for near-Keplerian planetary systems.
+`orbitN` is a symplectic integrator for near-Keplerian planetary systems.
 This allows us to calculate how the solar system may have evolved over geological time scales, and to interrogate Earth's eccentricity in the geologic past.
-See Zeebe 2023 for the paper that describes the model. orbitN will be available for free on https://github.com/rezeebe/orbitN under the GPL-3 license.
+See Zeebe ([2023](https://doi.org/10.3847/1538-3881/acd63b)) for the paper that describes the model. `orbitN` is available for free on https://github.com/rezeebe/orbitN under the GPL-3 license.

 [Blender](https://www.blender.org/) is a free (libre) 3D software that's used in movies and games.
 Here we use Blender's python API to visualise orbitN